wp-plugins/fp/readme.txt

 * Allow your blog users to sign in with their facebook ids. one click signin!

 == Changelog ==

+= 1.4 =
+* General fixes and optimizations

+= 1.3 =
+* Fixing an issue with facebook and SSL on some servers
+* Using Facebook HTML5 support and graph API

 = 1.2 =
 * Adding an option to disable login with facebook in the app settings page